The Vienna Zoo is the oldest existing zoo in the world.

 Vienna Zoo’s address: Maxingstrabe 13b, 1130 Wien, Austria

 To reach the main entrance of the Vienna Zoo, the easy and best way is to use the park-gate Hietznger Tor.

 If you plan to take the tram, opt for tram numbers 10, 58, and 60.

-If a bus is your preferred mode of travel, you must know that bus numbers 51A, 56A, 56B, 58A get you close to Vienna Zoo.
+If a bus is your preferred mode of transport, hop on to bus numbers 51A, 56A, 56B, or 58A to get to Vienna Zoo.

-If you are traveling by car, you can park your car at one of the Park & Ride garages a few Underground stations away from the zoo.
+If you are traveling by car, parking is available at one of the Park & Ride garages a few Underground stations from the Zoo.